-$M_y$ book report is due tomorrow.
+My book report is due tomorrow.
 Mom calls me a procrastinator.
 Although I have yet to choose a book, I guess I will sooner or later.

 Parents don't know book reports have changed.

-Who needs to read books anymore?

-Tonight before my report is due,

-I'll rent the movie from the store.
+Who needs to read the book anymore?
+Tonight before my report is due, I'll stream the film from an online store.